Glycophorin C

-Glycophorin C (GYPC; CD236/CD236R; glycoprotein beta; glycoconnectin; PAS-2') plays a functionally important role in maintaining erythrocyte shape and regulating membrane material properties, possibly through its interaction with protein 4.1.
+Glycophorin C (GYPC; CD236/CD236R; glycoprotein beta; glycoconnectin; PAS-2') is a protein that in humans is encoded by the gene GYPC.
+It plays a functionally important role in maintaining erythrocyte shape and regulating membrane material properties, possibly through its interaction with protein 4.1.
 Moreover, it has previously been shown that membranes deficient in protein 4.1 exhibit decreased content of glycophorin C. It is also an integral membrane protein of the erythrocyte and acts as the receptor for the Plasmodium falciparum protein PfEBP-2 (erythrocyte binding protein 2; baebl; EBA-140).

 History

 The antigen was discovered in 1960 when three women who lacked the antigen made anti-Gea in response to pregnancy.
 The antigen is named after one of the patients – a Mrs Gerbich.
 The following year a new but related antigen was discovered in a Mrs Yus for whom an antigen in this system is also named.
 In 1972 a numerical system for the antigens in this blood group was introduced.